MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/trigger-background-task-from-app.md

 > Background task registration parameters are validated at the time of registration.
 An error is returned if any of the registration parameters are invalid.
 Ensure that your app gracefully handles scenarios where background task registration fails - if instead your app depends on having a valid registration object after attempting to register a task, it may crash.

+## Trigger the background task

+Before you trigger the background task, use [BackgroundTaskRegistration](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Background.BackgroundTaskRegistration) to verify that the background task is registered.
+A good time to verify that all of your background tasks are registered is during app launch.

+Trigger the background task by calling [ApplicationTrigger.RequestAsync](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.applicationtrigger).
+Any **ApplicationTrigger** instance will do.

+Note that **ApplicationTrigger.RequestAsync** can't be called from the background task itself, or when the app is in the background running state (see [App lifecycle](app-lifecycle.md) for more information about application states).
+It may return [DisabledByPolicy](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.applicationtriggerresult) if the user has set energy or privacy policies that prevent the app from performing background activity.
+Also, only one AppTrigger can run at a time.
+If you attempt to run an AppTrigger while another is already running, the function will return [CurrentlyRunning](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.applicationtriggerresult).

+> ```cs
+> var result = await _AppTrigger.RequestAsync();
+> ```

-## Managing resources for your background task
+## Manage resources for your background task

 Use [BackgroundExecutionManager.RequestAccessAsync](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.backgroundexecutionmanager.aspx) to determine if the user has decided that your app’s background activity should be limited.
 Be aware of your battery usage and only run in the background when it is necessary to complete an action that the user wants.
+See [Optimize background activity](https://docs.microsoft.com/windows/uwp/debug-test-perf/optimize-background-activity) for more information about the ways users can control the settings for background activity.

 - Memory: Tuning your app's memory and energy use is key to ensuring that the operating system will allow your background task to run.
 Use the [Memory Management APIs](https://msdn.microsoft.com/library/windows/apps/windows.system.memorymanager.aspx) to see how much memory your background task is using.
 The more memory your background task uses, the harder it is for the OS to keep it running when another app is in the foreground.
 The user is ultimately in control of all background activity that your app can perform and has visibility on the impact your app has on battery use.
 - CPU time: Background tasks are limited by the amount of wall-clock usage time they get based on trigger type.
 Background tasks triggered by the Application trigger are limited to about 10 minutes.

 See [Support your app with background tasks](support-your-app-with-background-tasks.md) for the resource constraints applied to background tasks.